 New Year, New Marketing: How to Kick Start your Marketing in 2015

 The beginning of a new year is the perfect time both to reflect on the previous 12 months and to think about what can be improved upon in those to come.
-While 2014 was the year that responsive design continued to dominate and social media ads became increasingly important, 2015 looks set to be even more of a game-changer for marketers, and companies need to continually evolve and adapt in order to keep up.
+While 2014 was the year that responsive design continued to dominate and paid social media marketing became increasingly important, 2015 looks set to be even more of a game-changer for marketers, and companies need to continually evolve and adapt in order to keep up.
+Whether you have identified key areas you’d like to focus on in 2015 or you just need inspiration for the New Year, here are the 5 New Year’s marketing resolutions we think you should be making in 2015.

 Improve the Health of Your Content

-We predict that 2015 will be the year that search engines continue to encourage natural and useful content.
+From videos to how-to guides and e-books, content is king.
+If you weren’t producing content in 2014, or didn’t take its value seriously enough, this is the year to turn that around.
+We predict that 2015 will be the year that search engines continue to encourage natural and helpful content.
 January is the perfect time to make sure you have some budget and resource set aside to invest in producing and distributing shareable content in 2015.

 “But I already produce lots of content,”